lindsayevanslee/whomds/cran-comments.md

-## Resubmission
+## Update

-This is a resubmission.
-In this version I addressed the following comments from CRAN:
+This is an updated package version.
+In this version I addressed the following feedback from CRAN:

-* Removed examples from unexported functions helper_checkrow() and helper_installation()

-* Made writing results to the user's machine the non-default behavior for all relevant functions (via parameter print_results = FALSE).
-Checked examples, tests and vignettes for export behavior, and none was found.
+* Updated DESCRIPTION to list GPL-3 license and put WHO license info in LICENSE.note

-Additionally I made the following improvements:
+I also made the following minor changes:

-* Corrected a typo in the documentation for rasch_split()

-* Updated image link for travis-ci status icon
+* Referred to package installation from CRAN
+* Added NEWS.md file

 ## Test environments